Homemade Italian Meatballs

 A ladle scooping an Italian meatball from a pot filled with meatballs and marinara sauce.

-I actually love making these Italian meatballs in the days leading up to holidays like Thanksgiving and Christmas.
+Yes!
+I mentioned it earlier, but I created this recipe to make a big batch of meatballs.
+Needless to say, you can halve the recipe if you want, but who ever said no to a freezer full of juicy homemade meatballs?
+I love making these Italian meatballs in the days leading up to holidays like Thanksgiving and Christmas.
 With all the other cooking going on, they’re perfect to make ahead for easy dinners:

 • To Refrigerate: The raw meatballs can be prepped the day before and refrigerated overnight.